-Remotivation teaches you how to design questions that can be used to build relationships that motivate others!!
+Remotivation teaches you how to build relationships that motivate others at all physical and mental ability levels.

 You will learn to: